kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 logs or events for this purpose.
 -->

+The operator can query Bucket* objects to find if their workloads are associated with them.

 ###### How can someone using this feature know that it is working for their instance?

 <!--